Bodie Island LighthouseVisit Website

 The Bodie Island Lighthouse is open from the third Friday in April through Columbus Day (in early October).
 Climbing hours are every 30 minutes, and start at 9:15 am daily.
 Tickets are required.

-Ticket sales begin at 9 am, with climb times running every 30 minutes with a limit of eight visitors per climb.
-Ticket sales close at 4:30 pm.
+Ticket sales begin at 9 am, with climb times running every 20 minutes with a limit of eight visitors per climb.
+The last climb takes place at 4:30 pm.
 Ticket holders should arrive at the base of the lighthouse five minutes prior to their ticketed climb time.

 Due to climb limitations, educational fee waivers for school groups are not offered for Bodie Island Lighthouse climbs.

 - Work w/Motorcoach Groups in Senior/Student Markets: